MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-data-jpa-with-azure-sql-server.md

 ## Create an Azure SQL Database

-### Create a SQL database server using the Azure Portal
+### Create a SQL database server using the Azure portal

 > [!NOTE]
 >